-Within probationary period 1 week Up to 4 years 4 weeks Over 4 years One week for each completed year of service up to a max of 12 weeks.
+Within probationary period 1 week Up to 4 years 4 weeks

+Over 4 years One week for each completed year of service up to a

 You will not normally be eligible to take holiday entitlement during your notice period without your Manager's approval.
 The Company will pay any outstanding holiday entitlement in lieu with your final salary payment.